wbarnha/construct/docs/extending.rst

 * It's a craft that requires skills and understanding of the internals of the library (which change over time).
 * Adapters should really be all you need and are much simpler to implement.
-* To make things faster, try using compilation feature, or pypy.
+* To make things faster, try using compilation feature or pypy.
 The python-level classes are as fast as it gets, assuming generality.

 The only reason you might want to write a custom class is to achieve something that's not currently possible.
 This might be a construct that computes/corrects the checksum of data, altough that already exists.
 Or a compression, or hashing.
 These also exist.
 But surely there is something that was not invented yet.
 If you need a semantics modification to an existing class, you can post a feature request, or copy the code of existing class into your project and modify it.